History

 Second, that to avoid notice of English soldiers et al, Irish folks kept their upper bodies rigid while dancing indoors (just in case someone looked in a window and was not at all disturbed by people jumping up and down).

-Third, the early Dance Masters didn't want boys and girls having too much fun together such as what was exhibited in Sean Nós dancing of the time.
+Third, the early Dance Masters didn't want boys and girls having too much fun together or copying other styles of dancing.
 Some accounts claim that small objects, such as stones, were held in their hands to keep them at their sides.
 Other records say that dancers could place one or both hands on their hips, which we do have illustrative evidence for.

 Fourth, that the Catholic church didn't want any provocative dancing.

 The realistic story is likely a combination more directly linked to Irish cultural genocide and persecution than anything else.
-Irish dance did not begin to modernize or be fully documented until the Gaelic League began its extensive preservation of Irish history and culture in the late 19th century.
+Irish dance did not begin to modernize or be rigorously documented until the Gaelic League began its extensive preservation of Irish history and culture in 1893.

 Though documentation started relatively recently, Irish dance can be traced back about as far as ballet, if not a little farther.
 As briefly mentioned above, legend says Queen Elizabeth I had Irish dancers come to her court.
 What the dance looked like at that point is up for debate.
 Unlike ballet, it was not danced by royalty, had no regulation, and English persecution interfered with steady documentation.
-Before the Gaelic League, we had Dance Masters doing their best to preserve and spread their knowledge.
+Before the Gaelic League, we had Dance Masters doing their best to preserve and spread their knowledge in certain regions.
+For example, one of the oldest known set dances is Cork version of The Blackbird, which was first noted around 1750 from an earlier poem.
+Itinerant dance master, Stephen Comerford, learned it as a young boy, and apparently it was already more than a century old by that point.
+We now associate that set dance with him, though there are other variations.

-Irish dance evolved steadily after formal preservation began.
+Irish step dance evolved steadily after formal preservation began.
 Competition and demonstration are an integral part of the culture, meaning that it has always moved forward as dancers (and teachers) try to outdo one another.
-The first governing body specifically for Irish dancing (and currently the largest and oldest), An Coimisiún Le Rincí Gaelacha, was formed in 1927.
-In 1969, a split within the organization formed An Comhdháil na Muinteoiri le Rinci Gaelacha (the second largest governing body today).
+The first governing body specifically for Irish dancing (and currently the largest and oldest), An Coimisiún Le Rincí Gaelacha, was formed in 1927 and went official in 1930.
+In 1969, a split within the organization formed An Comhdháil na Muinteoiri le Rinci Gaelacha (the second largest governing body today and basically a sister organization).

-After the creation of the World Championships in 1970, there was no stopping the momentum towards complexity and athleticism.
+After the first the World Championships in 1970, there was no stopping the momentum.
+The following decade would see Irish dance truly begin to take its modern form.
 International dancers were now exposed to each other's styles and methods of teaching.
-In the 1980s in Chicago, the Trinity School and its company pushed Irish dance even more towards progressive, modern change, embracing the tradition while upping the art.
+Regions and regional competitions were created to qualify more dancers to Worlds.
+In the 1980s in Chicago, the Trinity academy and its company pushed Irish dance even more towards progressive, modern change, embracing the tradition while upping the art.
 The culmination of Riverdance during Eurovision 1994 was inevitable.

 The Irish diasapora in America influenced much of the rhythmic dancing popularized in the 20th century, most predominantly tap and clogging.
 They are all vernacular bedfellows.